Ronke-Jubril/README/README.md

 # Hi there 👋, I'm Ronke Jubril
 ### Frontend Developer in Progress | Economics Enthusiast

 I'm passionate about building clean, accessible, and responsive websites, while steadily improving my technical and problem-solving skills.
-My current focus is on strengthening my foundation with **HTML**, **CSS**, and **JavaScript**, and applying what I learn through hands-on projects.
+My current focus is on strengthening my foundation with **HTML**, **CSS**, and **JavaScript**, and applying what I learn through hands on projects.

-As I prepare for university to study **Economics**, I'm also exploring the exciting world of tech — learning, building, and working towards projects I'm looking forward to sharing soon.
+As I prepare for university to study **Economics**, I'm also exploring the exciting world of tech.
+Learning, building, and working towards projects I'm looking forward to sharing soon.

 ---